 Select the proper washing instruction when caring for and maintaining your favorite acrylic clothing.
 Here is exactly how to wash acrylic clothes in order to prevent stretching out your acrylic garments.
+Clothing care starts by thoroughly understanding the fabric.

 Successfully retain the shape, size, and durability of acrylic apparel by washing in warm water and drying on low heat.
 In order to preserve the silhouette, it is best to avoid hanging to dry.
 Instead, tumble dry on low heat or dry flat on a rack.